 Sayulita Mexico General Information

-Sayulita is located on the Mexico Pacific coast, 30 miles (48kms) north of Puerto Vallarta, just below the Tropic of Cancer at latitude 20.868889 and longitude –105.440833 with a population of approximately 2,500 fulltime residents.
-Sayulita's location is ideal, only three hrs flying time from southern California (LAX) or 45 minutes from Guadalajara (GDL).
-First-class road connection via hwy 200 allows for an easy 45-minute drive from Puerto Vallarta (PVR), 1.5 hours to Tepic (the State capital) and three hours to Guadalajara (the cultural capital).
-Telephone and Internet connections are excellent with numerous Sayulita businesses, hotels and rental homes area offering Wi-Fi Internet service.
+Sayulita is located on Mexico's Pacific coast, the Mexican Riviera, 30 miles (48kms) north of Puerto Vallarta, just below the Tropic of Cancer at latitude 20.868889 and longitude –105.440833 with a population of approximately 4,000 full time residents.
+Sayulita's location is ideal, only three hours flying time from southern California (LAX) or 45 minutes from Guadalajara (GDL).
+A first-class road connection via hwy 200 allows for an easy 45-minute drive from Puerto Vallarta (PVR), 1.5 hours to Tepic (the State capital) and three hours to Guadalajara (the cultural capital).
+Telephone and Internet connections are excellent with numerous Sayulita businesses, hotels and rental homes in the area offering Wi-Fi Internet service.

 North End and Nanzal:

 This is the area of Sayulita located at the north end of the Sayulita bay.
 Until about 10 years ago, it was free of any construction except a few homes on the beach.
 Now it has become quite popular with new foreign-investment high-end vacation homes.
 The walk to the center of Sayulita from the North End is between 10-15 minutes.
 Advantages to renting on the Sayulita north end are tranquil environment, close to the beach, not a lot of traffic, no general town noise.
 The Nanzal area on the north end of Sayulita offers some of the best views for miles around.
 Almost all of the homes up here have been built in recent years and offer a variety of modern conveniences.
 A car is almost mandatory due to the steep windy road up to the homes.
 However, the views, tranquility, and privacy up here can be well worth the 5-10 minute drive.